Heimdall-Framework/heimdall-framework/README.md

-# Heimdall
+# Heimdall Framework
-Heimdall is a Python USB threat evaluation framework for Linux that is designed to detect malicious behavior in USB mass storage devices.
+Heimdall Framework is a Python USB threat evaluation framework for Linux that is designed to detect malicious behavior in USB mass storage devices.

 ## Installation:
 You can install manually or automatically, using the script.